Education, health and care (EHC) needs assessment requests

-- A person acting on behalf of a school or educational setting.
+A person acting on behalf of a place of learning.
 For example, a teacher, or college staff.
-A request should be done with the knowledge and agreement of the parent or young person (where possible)
+A request should have the knowledge and agreement of the parent or young person (where possible)

-- Parent carers or a family member, for a child aged 0-16 and for a young person with SEND (aged 16-24) who is unable to make the referral independently or with support.
+Parent carers or a family member, for a child aged 0-16 and for a young person with SEND (aged 16-25) who cannot make the referral independently or with support

-- Young people with SEND (aged 16-24) who are able to make the request independently or with support.
+Young people with SEND (aged 16-25) who can make the request independently or with support

 Checklist of actions to take before making an EHC needs assessment request